nn0ble/suslunch/README.md

   * You do not need to have Java installed to run the launcher.
 * 📰 News feed natively built into the launcher.
 * ⚙️ Intuitive settings management, including a Java control panel.
-* Supports all of our servers.
-  * Switch between server configurations with ease.
-  * View the player count of the selected server.
 * Automatic updates.
 That's right, the launcher updates itself.
 *  View the status of Mojang's services.